Warmup: Fibonacci

 #fibs

-which takes a number and returns an array containing that many numbers from the fibonacci sequence.
+which takes a number and returns an array containing that many numbers from the Fibonacci sequence.
 Using an example input of8

-, this method should return the array[0, 1, 1, 2, 3, 5, 8, 13]
+, this function should return the array[0, 1, 1, 2, 3, 5, 8, 13]

 . - Now write another method